nst/STTwitter/README.md

 ### Integration Tips

+##### Remove Asserts in Release Mode

+There are several asserts in the code.
+They are very useful in debug mode but you should not include them in release.

+New projects created with XCode 5 already remove NSAssert logic by default in release.

+In older projects, you can set the compilation flag `-DNS_BLOCK_ASSERTIONS=1`.

 ##### Number of Characters in a Tweet

 Use the method `-[NSString numberOfCharactersInATweet]` to let the user know how many characters she can enter before the end of the Tweet.
 The method may also return a negative value if the string exceeds a tweet's maximum length.
 The method considers the shortened URL lengths.